homemadearcade/zero/todo/experiences/TWINEXPERIENCE.md

 We need to allow the user to see what experiences they have bought a ticket for and seleect whcih game they would like to use for that experience

---
+Its not about chrological order
+  I think maybe theres like the optional setup experience with spencer, which is a bit about teaching the basics of the engine

+and then theres a free-for-all experience that can take many forms.
+Antagonistic, Friendly, Antagonistic and Friendly --